mattchutwo/MicroRAM/README.md

            --from-llvm              Compile only with the backend.
 Compiles from an LLVM file.
            --just-llvm              Compile only with the frontend.
            --just-mram, --verifier  Only run the compiler (no interpreter).
+           --from-mram              Only run the interpreter from a compiled MicroRAM file.
   -v       --verbose                Chatty compiler
   -c       --double-check           check the result -h       --help                   Print this help message